mangOH/management/README.md

 "patches" is an array of objects.
 All such objects must have a "dir" member containing a the path to the directory under LEGATO_ROOT at which the patch should be applied.
+(When the patch is to be applied to LEGATO_ROOT, use "." or "" as the "dir" path, or omit the "dir" member altogether.)

 The "purpose" member is an optional string used as a human-readable comment to document the reason why the patch is being applied.